hashicorp/terraform-website/content/source/docs/cloud/run/manage.html.md

 Cancel Run          | A plan or apply is currently running.
 Force Cancel Run    | A plan or apply was canceled, but something went wrong and Terraform Cloud couldn't end the run gracefully (only available with workspace admin permissions).

 If a plan needs confirmation (with [manual apply](../workspaces/settings.html#auto-apply-and-manual-apply) enabled) or a soft-mandatory policy failed, the run will remain paused until a user with appropriate permissions uses these buttons to continue or discard the run.
-For more details, see [Run States and Stages][].
+For more details, see [Run States and Stages](./states.html).

 ### Canceling Runs